shipyardapp/Shipyard-Documentation/docs/blueprint-library/airtable/airtable-authorization.md

 ![](https://cdn.sanity.io/images/2xyydva6/dev/89812054085635e599b3fdb4b2f84db06c3af7da-383x193.png?w=450)

-> **Note:** The `data.records:write` permission is only necessary if you intend to use functionalities that modify your data, such as the "Airtable - Upload File from Shipyard to Airtable" blueprint.
+> **Note:** The `data.records:write` permission is only necessary if you intend to use functionalities that modify your data, such as the "Airtable - Upload File from Platform to Airtable" blueprint.

 ### Step 7: Specify Accessible Bases